 A credit card can be a smart way to make purchases online, or to shop when you just don’t have the cash at hand.
 But what should you consider if you've decided the time is right to apply for a credit card?

 These days, many debit cards can be used for a lot of the same things that credit cards are used for, such as online shopping.

-The primary difference between debit and credit is that when you spend money on a debit card you’re spending what you already have in a transaction account (for example, your savings account).
-By contrast, anything you spend on a credit card it is money you’re borrowing and you’ll have to pay back in the future, possibly along with some interest too.
+The primary difference between debit and credit cards is that when you use a debit card, you’re spending what you already have in a transaction account (for example, your savings account).

-So before applying for a credit card, it may be worth considering whether you could get by with just a debit card.
+So before you apply for a credit card, it could be worth considering whether you can get by with a debit card instead.

 Build up your credit history

-Having a good credit score can be crucial to your credit card application.
 Making sure you pay your bills – such as phone and electricity – on time is a great start to building a positive credit report.
-It can also help to have some experience with another credit card, but keep in mind that having a lot of credit applications against your name can work against your score.
+It can also help to have some experience with another credit card but keep in mind that having a lot of credit applications against your name can work against your score.

 Apply when you’re ready

-You can apply for a credit card online at any time with CommBank.
-If you’re not currently a customer or don’t have NetBank, you can apply online.
+New to CommBank or don’t have NetBank?
 We'll just need some of your personal details, photo ID and proof of income.

-You can also choose to apply for a credit card at your nearest branch.
+You can also apply for a credit card at your nearest branch.
 Just make sure you remember to bring your ID and proof of income.